hank-ehly/get-native.com/docs/pages/05_api.md

 **Request Headers**

-The following headers are to be included in each request for a _protected_ resource.
+The following headers are to be included in requests for _protected_ resources.

 | Key           | Value               |
 | ------------- | ------------------- |